-Clinical Clearances
+Clinical Clearances:

-The CSD online graduate program uses Castlebranch or EXXAT - Approve as a medical documents management system to help you gather the most commonly requested information from your future practicum and internship sites.
-During CSD 5150, you will be prompted to create an EXXAT account and complete a background check and drug screen through EXXAT - Universal.
-You must upload documentation of the following items in EXXAT - Approve prior to starting Practicum 1.
-(Current students with a Castlebranch account will continue to utilize that program while enrolled in the program.)
+The CSD online graduate program uses Castlebranch as a medical documents management system to help you gather the most commonly requested information from your future practicum and internship sites.
+During CSD 5150, you will be prompted to create a Castlebranch account and complete a background check and drug screen.
+You must upload documentation of the following clearance items prior to starting Practicum 1.
 All students should check their clinical clearances each trimester prior to clinic.
 If the account is not in compliance, students will not be allowed to register for any courses.